hanfak/poker-game/README.md

 * Add Logs
 * Avoid mutating the deckofcards in Deck class
 * Use java fx for gui
+* Extract tests for different Best Hands into separate classes
+* Version One - 5 cards
+    * test multiple games, keep track of scores
+    * test multiple players, keep track of games won
+* ~~Extract example cards and hands into help classes~~
+* Extract hand evaluator logic for each hand into dependencye
 </details>

 ### Useful Stuff